4d/docs/docs/FormEditor/formEditor.md

 ![](assets/en/FormEditor/magneticGrid2.png)

 This operation applies to all types of form objects.
-The magnetic grid can be enabled or disabled at any time using the **Turn Magnetic Grid On** command in the **Form** menu or in the editor context menu.
-It is also possible to set the activation of this feature by default on the **Preferences** > **Forms Page** of the application.
+The Magnetic Grid can be enabled or disabled at any time using the **Magnetic Grid** command in the **Form** menu or in the editor context menu.
+It is also possible to set the activation of this feature by default on the **Preferences** > **Forms** page (**Activate auto alignment by default** option).
 You can manually activate or deactivate the magnetic grid when an object is selected by pressing the **Ctrl** (Windows) or **Control** (macOS) key .

->The magnetic grid also influences the manual resizing of objects.
+>The Magnetic Grid also influences the manual resizing of objects.

 ### Distributing objects

 You can distribute objects so that they are set out with an equal amount of space between them.
 To do this, you can distribute objects using either the Distribute tools in the Tools palette or the Alignment Assistant.
 The latter allows you to align and distribute objects in one operation.

->When the magnetic grid is on, a visual guide is also provided for distribution when an object is moved manually.
-For more information, refer to the previous section.
+>When the [Magnetic Grid](#using-the-magnetic-grid) is on, a visual guide is also provided for distribution when an object is moved manually.

 To distribute objects with equal spacing: